Stye: Antibiotics

-Evidence to support the use of antibiotic eye ointment is poor.
+Evidence for the use of antibiotic eye ointment is poor.
 Occasionally erythromycin ophthalmic ointment is recommended.
 Other antibiotics, such as chloramphenicol or amoxicillin may also be used.
 Chloramphenicol is used successfully in many parts of the world, but contains a black box warning in the United States due to concerns about aplastic anemia, which on rare occasions can be fatal.

-Antibiotics are normally given to people with multiple styes or with styes that do not seem to heal, and to people who have blepharitis or rosacea.

 Procedures

-Incision and drainage is performed if resolution does not begin in the next 48 hours after warm compresses are started.
+An incision and drainage procedure is performed if resolution does not begin in the next 48 hours after warm compresses are started.
 Medical professionals will sometimes lance a particularly persistent or irritating stye with a needle to accelerate its draining.

 Surgery is the last resort in stye treatment.
 Styes that do not respond to any type of therapies are usually surgically removed.
 Stye surgery is performed by an ophthalmologist, and generally under local anesthesia.
 The procedure consists of making a small incision on the inner or outer surface of the eyelid, depending if the stye is pointing externally or not.
 After the incision is made, the pus is drained out of the gland, and very small sutures are used to close the lesion.
 Sometimes the removed stye is sent for a histopathological examination to investigate possibility of skin cancer.

 Alternative medicine

-A 2017 Cochrane review found low-certainty and low-quality evidence that acupuncture helps in hordeolum compared with antibiotics or warm compresses. as well as that acupuncture plus conventional treatment may yield improvement, though they could not rule out placebo or observer effect, since the studies reviewed either had no positive control, were not blinded, or both.
+A 2017 Cochrane review found low-certainty, low-quality evidence that acupuncture may help in treating styes compared with antibiotics or warm compresses and that acupuncture plus conventional treatment may improve outcomes, though the authors could not rule out placebo effect or observer effect because the reviewed studies lacked positive control, were not blinded, or both.